kiwi0fruit/pandoctools/README.md

 **Examples are given for to .ipynb conversion but Pandoctools surely capable of conversion to .html, .pdf, .md.md or any Pandoc output format.**

+Extras:

+* If you need to capture Matplotlib plots please see [matplotlibhelper](https://github.com/kiwi0fruit/matplotlibhelper) (the approach showed in examples there can be used with other plot libraries).

 # Install